samoretc/sunshine/README.md

 # sunshine
 My First Android App :D

-This is weather application that displays data for the coming week.
+This is a weather application that displays temperature for the coming week.